Brane inflation driven by an arctan potential: CMB constraints and Reheating: The Arctan model

 On the other hand, if one brings the domain walls far from each other the transmission rate decreases and so the reflection rate is increased and a stronger attractive force is experienced by the domain walls.
 By associating such force with the reflection rate it is possible to find an attractive potential as a function of the inflaton field

 where the inter domain walls distance $r$ was associated with inflaton $\phi\sim \sqrt{T_{wall}}\,r$, being $T_{wall}$ the domain wall tension --- for further details see \cite{Neves:2020lru}.

-We will study some theoretical and observational predictions of the potential \eqref{eq:arctan_pot}, hereafter named $\arctan$ model, with its first and second derivatives with respect to the field $\phi$ given by:
+We will study some theoretical and observational predictions of the potential \eqref{eq:arctan_pot}, hereafter named Arctan model, where its first and second derivatives with respect to the field $\phi$ are given by:

-The potential behavior $V(\phi)$ as a function of the field $\phi$ and its derivatives are displayed in Fig.~\eqref{fig:pot_derivs}.
-Note that the higher the value of $\beta$ the higher is the slope of the potential.
-However, this increase is large enough to allow the slow-roll regime to continue to happen and a plateau-type inflationary potential is obtained.
+The potential behavior $V(\phi)$ as a function of the field $\phi$ (and its derivatives) is (are) displayed in Fig.~\eqref{fig:pot_derivs}.
+We have tried for both positive and negative values of $\beta$ and observed that the potential has the same form.
+This is due to the fact that the Arctan function is odd, so the multiplicative factor $\beta$ redresses the potential to behaves equally independent of the signal of $\beta$.
+This allows us to choose to work only with positive values of $\beta$ without losing generality.

+It is worth mentioning that exists in the literature a model called Arctan, but it is different from the Arctan model we studied.
+The Arctan model was originally introduced in Ref.~\citep{Wang:1997cw} as a toy model where the equation of state changes rapidly around $\phi=0$.
+To that model, a slow-roll approximation was performed and the Bayesian evidence and complexity were calculated in light of Planck 2013 Cosmic Microwave Background data, as you can see in Refs. \citep{Martin:2013tda, Martin:2013nzq}.